Stability of weighted minimal hypersurfaces under a lower $1$-weighted Ricci curvature bound: Non-existence and smooth compactness

-\begin{rem} We give a remark on index and volume estimates in three dimensional case.
-Let $(M,g,f)$ be a three dimensional complete weighted manifold.
-Let $\Sigma$ stand for a closed embedded $f$-minimal surface in $M$ of genus $\gamma$.
-Let $U$ denote a bounded domain in $M$ with smooth boundary that contains $\Sigma$.
-We possess the following estimate of Ejiri-Micallef type (see \cite{EM}, \cite[Proposition 1.8]{BSW}):
+Due to Proposition \ref{prop:BWS}, it suffices to derive index and volume estimates under the positivity of 1-weighted Ricci curvature in the three dimensional case.
+For the index, we possess the following estimate of Ejiri-Micallef type (see \cite{EM}, \cite[Proposition 1.8]{BSW}): \begin{prop}[\cite{EM}, \cite{BSW}] Let $(M,g,f)$ be a three dimensional closed weighted manifold.
+Let $\Sigma$ be a closed embedded $f$-minimal surface in $M$ of genus $\gamma$.
+Then we have